 An office management course provides students with the opportunity to develop a variety of administrative office skills.
 Topics addressed in this type of course include meeting planning, time management, office supply ordering, office communication and business travel arrangements.

 Those who complete an online degree program for administrative assistants are eligible to work as administrative assistants, receptionists or office assistants.
-The U.S. Bureau of Labor Statistics (BLS) projected job growth of 3% for administrative assistants and secretaries between 2014 and 2024, which is slower than the national average for all occupations.
-The BLS reported administrative assistants and secretaries earned a median annual salary of $36,500 as of 2015.
+The U.S. Bureau of Labor Statistics (BLS) projected job decline of 7% for administrative assistants and secretaries between 2018 and 2028, which is slower than the national average for all occupations.
+The BLS reported administrative assistants and secretaries earned a median annual salary of $36,630 as of 2018.

 Continuing Education Information